sectuary/proposal/sccm_costing.md

-# Saving the markdown content as a file for the user to download

-markdown_content = """
 # **Combined Proposal: SCCM vs. SolarWinds Patch Manager Implementation**

 This proposal compares the implementation costs of **SCCM** and **SolarWinds Patch Manager** for managing patching on **150 virtual servers**, including staffing considerations.